sunithasomanna/ODIM/README.md

       logPath: /var/log/urplugin_logs
     ```

-7. Update the following mandatory parameters in the plugin configuration file:
+6. Update the following parameters in the plugin configuration file:

     - **odimUsername**: The username of the default administrator account of Resource Aggregator for ODIM.